00charis/Windows_Forms_Controls/BindData2DataGridViewCtrl/README.md

 To connect a DataGridView control to data:
 1. Implement a method to handle the details of retrieving the data.
 The following code example implements a `GetData` method that initializes a SqlDataAdapter, and uses it to populate a DataTable.
 It then binds the DataTable to the BindingSource.
-2. In the form's Load event handler, bind the DataGridView control to the BindingSource, and call the GetData method to retrieve the data.
+2. In the form's Load event handler, bind the DataGridView control to the BindingSource, and call the `GetData` method to retrieve the data.

+Populate the `connectionString` variable in the example with the values for your Northwind SQL Server sample database connection.
+Windows Authentication, also called integrated security, is a more secure way to connect to the database than storing a password in the connection string.